AlexeyPopovMIPT/DerivativesSolver/README.md

 - print the resulting function
 - generating .tex file with "laboratory work about differentiating functions"

-example.tex and example.pdf are examples of program output.
+derivarive.tex and derivative.pdf are examples of program output.

+*This repo is moved